[For the German version of this newsletter, please use the button at the top right to change the language.]

 Past issues of this newsletter can be found in our archive.

-This is the 88th Helmholtz Open Science Newsletter brought to you by the Helmholtz Open Science Office in German and English language.
+This is the 92nd Helmholtz Open Science Newsletter brought to you by the Helmholtz Open Science Office in German as well as in English.
 With this newsletter, we provide you with a regular overview of the most important open science developments.

 You can find the current newsletter and the newsletter archive on the Helmholtz Open Science Office website.